Here at Exercise.com, we want to give everyone a glimpse of all the different types of fitness-focused lifestyles that people are involved in.

 Train Anyone, Anywhere in the World.

 What advice do you have to offer people who are considering getting into competitions and shows?

-The best advice I have is really 2 things that go together.
-Be focused as training for a show takes a lot of time.
+The best advice I have is really two things that go together.
+Be focused, as training for a show takes a lot of time.
 It’s a constant job to be spot on with your diet and exercise routine.